Here are some of the games that I’ve made with some context for them.

 Fall 2016 Classwork: For my Player Studies class, I designed a game for my spouse which you can join in on here called “The Riddle Promenade.”
 It’s a Riddle Photography game.

-Spring 2017: I am currently working on a game in a suitcase with Dietrich Squinkifer called The Truly Terrific Travelling Troubleshooter.
+Spring 2017: I made a game in a suitcase with Dietrich Squinkifer called The Truly Terrific Travelling Troubleshooter.

 I am also currently working on a d20-based narrative and role playing game based on the structure of a community radio show episode.
 It is a collaboration with Michael J. Marcotte, tentatively titled “RADIO D20-FM” and currently in early playtesting.